British Black Lives Matter activist Sasha Johnson critically injured after London shooting

 “Just warning you guys that people are attacking activists that are speaking out,” she said.
 “My car has been smashed up.
 This is what happens as a Black woman when you come to the surface and you start to speak out.”

-A vigil is due to take place outside Kings College Hospital on Monday afternoon, which organizers say will be a space for people to pray, show support and “take a stand against senseless violence.”
+A vigil is due to take place outside King’s College Hospital on Monday afternoon, which organizers say will be a space for people to pray, show support and “take a stand against senseless violence.”

 No arrests have yet been made in connection to the case.